xdp-adc/xdp-adc.github.io/docs/sources/get_started/linux_based.rst.txt

 XDP-ADC: Getting Started with Linux-based virtual machines or bare-metal
 ======================================================================

 Getting started with Linux with XDP-ADC is as easy as running a Linux daemon program in your VM or machine.
-Once the daemon program is up and running, XDP-ADC is already protecting the system.
+Once the daemon program is up and running, XDP-ADC is protecting the system.

 Below are instructions for installing the XDP-ADC daemon program in any Debian Linux environment.
 You’ll need to be in our beta to use this.